zoogie/old-browserhax/README.md

 ```

 - Problem: I still can't get the exploit to work and the two solutions above didn't help.<br>
 Solution: Go to your browser's settings and select Clear History and Delete Cookies.
 Now create a bookmark with https://zoogie.github.io/web/nbhax as the address (or just edit an existing bookmark).
 Exit the browser, then launch it again (this saves your changes), and then finally launch that nbhax bookmark you just made.
+It may also be helpful to power cycle the 3ds in between attempts if the exploit is still being stubborn.

 ## FAQ
 Q: Will you support new3ds, new2ds?<br>
 A: Always have :p https://github.com/zoogie/new-browserhax

 Q: Will you support the other 2 minor regions (China, Taiwan)?<br>
-A: I'll think about it.
-It should be possible but it would be a lot of work.
-I don't have consoles in these regions on hand for testing aside from ctrnand transfers, which might not be accurate.
+A: They are supported now, sort of.
+The exploit has been ported successfully, but a different method is being used and that requires hack.guide/youtuber updates to address the new method (not very likely there will be any interest).
+You may go ahead and try with my minimal instructions included [here](https://github.com/zoogie/old-browserhax/releases/download/v1.1/CHINA_TAIWAN_ONLY-BETA.zip), but be warned that this is "experts only" given they're very minimalist and lack hand-holding.
+Proceed with caution.

 Q: Can I install [unSAFE_MODE](https://github.com/zoogie/unSAFE_MODE) with this to get cfw?<br>
 A: Absolutely, be my guest : ) You can boot slotTool.3dsx and install the hacked wifi slots, then run the unSAFE_MODE exploit.
 No explicit directions will be given for that here, but guides should pop up soon with directions.